fertrig/trigoso.xyz/content/posts/2023/monarch-journey.md

 - It doesn't require sign-ups.
 - It's API is really small, which makes it very easy to learn.
 - It is simple yet powerful.

+Pondering about the best developer experience and making tough choices based on those constraints has been hard, rewarding and humbling.

 ### Architecture
 I spend a lot of time thinking about software architectures.
 I like seeing architectures